netxms/netxms-doc/admin/service-monitoring.rst

 ====================================

 Second option is to use :term:`DCI` to monitor service.
-Service monitoring metrics are provided |product_name| agent (by it's NetSVC subagent).
+Service monitoring metrics are provided |product_name| agent (by it's NetSVC :ref:`subagent <subagent_list>`).
 DCIs should either be created on the node where agent is running, or they can be created on another node and the node with agent can be specified in `Source node override` in DCI's properties.

 More about URL options can be found there: https://curl.se/docs/url-syntax.html